 After you link all your accounts, use their Retirement Planning Calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
 I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.

-Updated 2H2015: I actually ended up buying another property in June 2014 and renting out my house!
+Update 6/2015: I actually ended up buying another property in June 2014 and renting out my house!
 Rates are too cheap and I needed to deploy several hundred thousand dollars that came free due to an expiring CD.
-With interest rates so low, I think the housing market continues to stay strong in 2015 and beyond.

 Update 1/2016: Now that we’re in 2016, I think the real estate market is finally going to start cooling down.
 If I could sell an old property with a click of a button and pay a 1% commission, I would.
 But the internet has seriously failed in disrupting the cost of selling real estate so far.